umee-network/docs/docs/governance/community-dao/educators.md

 - Video content must be accurate, engaging, and easy to follow;
 - Video content must be viewable in at least 720p resolution, preferably 1080p+;
 - Video content must be edited when necessary and presented in a professional manner;
-- Video content that includes any of Umee's branding assets must follow Umee's [branding guidelines](https://umee.cc/brand/).
+- Video content that includes any of UX's branding assets must follow UX's [branding guidelines](https://umee.cc/brand/).

 :::